MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/openai-plugins/export-plugins.md

 ms.service: semantic-kernel
 ---

-# Export and import OpenAI plugins with Semantic Kernel
+# Export plugins written for Semantic Kernel as an OpenAI plugin